kawache/Python-B-spline-examples/README.md

 ## Getting hands dirty

-Assuming you already know a little about B-spline curves, if not just google about it or [go here](http://web.mit.edu/hyperbook/Patrikalakis-Maekawa-Cho/node17.html) ^^.
+Assuming you already know a little about B-spline curves, otherwise google it or [check this out](http://web.mit.edu/hyperbook/Patrikalakis-Maekawa-Cho/node17.html).

 Let consider a 9 points list named __plist__ :